 - the condition of the premises – for example, cleanliness, repair, layout, lighting, ventilation and other facilities

-Once a business has been rated, it will be given a certificate to display, although it is not compulsory.
+Once a business has been rated, it will be given a sticker to display, although it is not compulsory.

 Options available to businesses

-A food business has 3 options available to them following receipt of their rating: an appeal, a right to reply and a request for a rescore.
-These are as follows:
+A food business has three options available to them following receipt of their rating: an appeal, a right to reply and a request for a rescore:

 Right to reply